rackerlabs/support-how-to/content/rackspace-email/my-account-cloud-office-control-panel.md

 You can add multiple administrators with varying degrees of account access.
 There are Super, Standard, and Limited administrators.
-Limited administrators have access only to specifically assigned sections of the control panel.
+Limited administrators have access to only specifically assigned sections of the Control Panel.
 You can also monitor and export logs of all administrator logins and actions.

 For more information, see [Manage email administrators with the Cloud Office Control Panel](/how-to/manage-email-administrators-with-the-cloud-office-control-panel).